samyak83/Color-Detection/README.md

       cv2.destroyAllWindows()

 # 8. Run Python File
 The beginner Python project is now complete, you can run the Python file from the command prompt.
 Make sure to give an image path using ‘-i’ argument.
-If the image is in another directory, then you need to give full path of the image:
+If the image is in another directory, then you need to give full path of the image:-

           python color_detection.py -i <add your image path here>